wangxf2000/OneNodeCDHCluster/README.md

 You can use `kubectl get pods -n kube-system` to check if all the pods that the role `Master` is suppose to start have really started.

+You can also check the CDSW deployment status on CM > CDSW service > Instances > Master role > Processes > stdout.

 ## Troubleshooting and known issues

 - CDSW service will issue a red alert `HTTP port check timed out after 60 seconds.`.
-You can disregard that.
+You can disregard that, or add the instance IP to the Security Group, so that inbound traffic from the instance's own IP address is allowed.

 ### Docker device